Weed X Skateboarding: Why It's So Compatible

 This is not something you should try to find out for yourself, but if you are not already associated with people in that area, then you either become hated on or respected for your skating and lack of fear.
-More often than not, the question would be asked as to why you’re there and you would end up conversing, the street lesson of making friends over sharing a joint together becomes almost an instant go-to for breaking the ice.
-That is unless the situation is sketchy from the start, then don’t show your money or weed at all, that could turn ugly quick.
-Gangbangers won’t like you bringing weed or any other product into their hood if it’s not been provided by them.
+More often than not, the question would be asked as to why you're there, and you would end up conversing; the street lesson of making friends over sharing a joint together becomes almost an instant go-to for breaking the ice.
+Unless the situation is sketchy from the start, don't show your money or weed at all; that could turn ugly quickly.
+Gangbangers won't like you bringing weed or any other product into their hood if it's not been provided by them.
 Pull a U-turn and get out of there!

 THE MUSKA SHOE

 Figures like Chad Muska saw pioneering opportunities in this visibility.
-In what is now a watershed event in the history of weed visibility and skateboarding, he came up with the famous “Muska Shoes” in 1997.
+In what is now a watershed event in weed visibility and skateboarding history, he came up with the famous "Muska Shoes" in 1997.

-As seen in many videos and advertisements, The Muska Shoe was pure genius and took off!
-It consisted of a small stash pocket in the puffy sized tongue of the shoe, perfect for stashing your weed in.
-It didn’t take long before the authorities had caught onto the stash pocket and its cover was blown.
+Many videos and advertisements show that The Muska Shoe was pure genius and took off!
+It consisted of a small stash pocket in the puffy-sized tongue of the shoe, perfect for stashing your weed in.
+Unfortunately, it didn't take long before the authorities caught onto the stash pocket, and its cover was blown.

-To round things up, if you’ve ever ridden a skateboard while being stoned, you probably came to realize you’re one of the people who either can or can not handle it.
-Weed can affect everyone differently and for a lot of those people, it's simply too much.
+To round things up, if you've ever ridden a skateboard while being stoned, you probably realized you're one of the people who either can or can not handle it.
+Weed can affect everyone differently; for many people, it's simply too much.